loganmarchione/loganmarchione.com/content/posts/2025/03/index.md

 - Intel NICs
 - M.2 storage

 It's easy to find all of that in cheap Chinese mini PCs on Amazon, except ECC support.
-[Error correcting code (ECC) memory](https://en.wikipedia.org/wiki/ECC_memory) is special memory that has an extra chip on the stick that is used for parity bits to detect and correct bit-flips in memory.
+[Error correcting code (ECC) memory](https://en.wikipedia.org/wiki/ECC_memory) is special memory that has an extra chip on the RAM stick that is used for parity bits to detect and correct bit-flips in memory.
 It's generally used on servers, and hardly ever used on consumer PCs (especially mini PCs).
-However, I was also trying to find something that was from a relatively well-known manufacturer that wouldn't burn my house down.
-The Chinese mini PCs worry me, because they're all no-name brands that disappear from Amazon after a few months and provide no support if they don't disappear.
+I was also trying to find something that was from a relatively well-known manufacturer that wouldn't burn my house down.
+The Chinese mini PCs worry me, because they're all no-name brands that disappear from Amazon after a few months (or provide no support if they don't disappear).

 ## Comparison

+I must have looked at hundreds or thousands of mini PCs on obscure industrial and electronics distributor websites.
 Below are the devices that I found in my searching (the first one is the current APU2D4 that I have now).

 | Make/Model                                                                                                                                                | Specific model number                                    | CPU                                    | RAM                                    | ECC                           | Storage                              | Ports                      | NICs                                | Price (main unit only) | Comments                                          |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------|----------------------------------------|----------------------------------------|-------------------------------|--------------------------------------|----------------------------|-------------------------------------|------------------------|---------------------------------------------------|